s-c-p/secure-notes/README.rst

 Plug-in Architecture:
 ~~~~~~~~~~~~~~~~~~~~~

+Following plug-in types are supported by this app

 ux
   this makes the project really ambitious and forces me to think with more
   abstraction. `ux` plug-in will handle, well user experience stuff